-When automatically assigning a pass or fail, each test utilizes one or more pass/fail limits which are stored in the Interface's memory.
-Limits are initialized to default values when power is applied to the Interface, but may be modified through the "lim" command.
+Limits are initially configured to default values when power is applied to the Interface, but may be modified through the "lim" command.
 Modified limit settings do not persist once the Interface is disconnected from the vPad safety analyzer, or the safety analyzer is powered off.
-Limits are set as required during Checklist runtime.

-Limit configuration statements in vPL are of the form

-'''

-xctrl "< info >" | lim< id >,< type >,< p1 >,< p2 >
+They are set as required during Checklist runtime.
+Limit configuration statements in vPL are of the form xctrl "< info >" | lim< id >,< type >,< p1 >,< p2 >

-'''

-info > is a description of the limit setting, which is briefly displayed to the user id > is an ID number (1, 2, 3...) representing the limit to be set, type > is the type of limit, such as a target with % tolerance or a min/max range, p1 > is the first pass/fail threshold, the effect of which depends on limit type, and p2 > is a second pass/fail threshold which, again, depends on limit type.
+< info > is a description of the limit setting, which is briefly displayed to the user < id > is an ID number (1, 2, 3) representing the limit to be set, < type > is the type of limit, such as a target with % tolerance or a min/max range, < p1 > is the first pass/fail threshold, the effect of which depends on limit type, and < p2 > is a second pass/fail threshold which, again, depends on limit type.

 Table 1 lists the permitted values for the "lim" command.
 Additionally, any limit type can be set to "none", which disables automatic assessment for the affected test types.
 If the Interface receives a limit configuration command with a disallowed limit type, that particular limit will be disabled.
 Note that the units of measurement are assumed when specifying a limit value.